GeoVal0/Eventify/backend/README.md

   proven-reliable result from `recommender_demo.py`.
 Worth mentioning directly if asked about limitations - it's an honest, well-understood property of matrix factorization at extreme sparsity, not a flaw specific to this implementation.

+## Step by step of backend design:

+The backend was developed independently of the front end at the start of the assignment, split into the following steps:

+### Step 1 — Data model & API contract
+This step established the relational schema as SQLAlchemy models and defined the full REST API surface up front.
+I began by writing `API_CONTRACT.md` before touching most of the actual endpoint code, so my partner had a stable interface to build the frontend against without needing to wait for the backend to be finished first.

+### Step 2 — Auth & RBAC
+Iimplemented user registration with admin-approval, login via JWT (chose JWT for simplicity), and a built-in  admini account, along with the permission system distinguishing guest, attendee, organizer, and admin access throughout the API.
+Split role-checking into a reusable `require_role(...)` factory rather than one function per role, and deliberately made registration reject `role: "ADMIN"` server-side for security purposes.

+### Step 3 — Events CRUD & capacity validation
+Built full CRUD for events, along with the ticket-type system and the rule that ticket quantities can never exceed an event's total capacity.
+It covers the event lifecycle (draft → published → cancelled) and the constraints on when an event can be edited, cancelled, or removed entirely.

+### Step 4 — Search & browsing
+This step added public event discovery: filtering by category, free-text search across title and description, date range, price range, and location, with paginated results.

+### Step 5 — Booking system
+Implemented ticket booking for attendees, including real-time availability checks and safe handling of simultaneous booking attempts for the same limited stock.

+### Step 6 — Messaging
+This step added a messaging system between organizers and attendees who share a booking, including inbox and sent views, read/unread tracking, message deletion, and automatic notifications to all affected attendees when an event is cancelled.

+### Step 7 — Data export
+This step implemented administrator-only export of all event data in both XML and JSON format.
+It covers every event regardless of status, with nested ticket type, booking, and media information included in the output.

+### Step 8 — Recommendation engine
+Implemented the Biased Matrix Factorization recommendation algorithm from scratch using plain numpy, trained on each attendee's booking and viewing history to suggest relevant events.
+It covers model training, cold-start handling for new users, and validation of the algorithm's correctness against both synthetic data and the dataset.